pumbaasdad/system-restore/roles/docker/README.md

 The directory where logs from the `nginx` server that is exposed to the public internet are written.

-### private-nginx-config

-This directory is deprecated.
-It is still mounted by the `letsencrypt` container, theoretically to generate keys for an internal only reverse proxy.
-This volume will be removed in the future.

-### private-nginx-log

-This directory is deprecated.
-It is still mounted by the `letsencrypt` container, theoretically to allow `fail2ban` to analyze logs for an internal facing `nginx` server.
-It will be removed in the future.

 ### volumerize-cache

 This directory stores the `volumerize` cache used to generate incremental backups.